All About Spoonbills

 In Port Arthur, when we think of pink, we think of the Roseate Spoonbill.
 Look around the shoreline, marshes and occasionally in your office parking lot, and you might just spot a beautiful flock of roseate spoonbills.

 Bird lovers, painters and nature enthusiasts alike have wondered after the mysterious looking bird with the spoon shaped bill – gorgeous from afar, up close a little bizarre.
 Spoonbills are unique, not only in their look but also in their habitat.
 Their brightly-colored plumage seems to pop out at you against the backdrop of dulled muddy waters, green grass and grey skies.
-If you search the Instagram hashtag “green on pink,” you’ll see that we are not the only ones fascinated by this rich color combination (can you sense the painter coming out in me?)
+If you search the Instagram hashtag “green on pink,” you’ll see that we are not the only ones fascinated by this rich color combination (can you sense the painter coming out in me?).

-When they traverse the shallow shoreline, their heads list side to side as they look for their next meal of plants and delicious “fresh” seafood.
+When spoonbills traverse the shallow shoreline, their heads list side to side as they look for their next meal of plants and delicious “fresh” seafood.
 It’s where they get their nutrition, and where they get their pink.

 First, the shrimp, crabs and other crustaceans feast on algae.
 Then, the carotenoid-rich algae gets transferred to the bird upon consumption, coloring its otherwise white feathers a rich, rosy pink.